jmkidd/callmito/README.md

 (NUMTs) that are >300bp with > 95% identity are extracted.
 NuMTs were identified by Fabian Ramos-Almodovar.

-## Step 2: Align to standard and rotated mitochodnrial reference genome
+## Step 2: Align to standard and rotated mitochondrial reference genome
 NC_002008.4 is used as the reference mitochondiral genome.
 To account for the cirular nature of the mitochondria, extracted reads are aligned NC_002008.4 as well as to a version of NC_002008.4 that has been rotated by 8 kbp.
 Resulting BAM files are sorted and duplicates marked.